Guide to Commencement Weekend

 Return your RSVPs

 Guests should return RSVPs to the student’s parent, who will RSVP for the entire group by the designated deadline.
 It is especially important that you know the number of guests who will be attending the Class Dinner Dance on Saturday evening.
-Your RSVP response will determine how many bracelets are made available to your party to provide admission to this event.
 Also note that if your guest list changes after your RSVP has been submitted, you can email your updates to email@example.com.
 Note about Guest Limits: While Deerfield has never capped the number of guests per graduate, we hope that 10 invitations are sufficient.
-Please contact Jenny Hammond (firstname.lastname@example.org or 413-774-1801) if you need more invitations.
+Please contact Jenny Hammond (firstname.lastname@example.org) if you need more invitations.
 Extended family members are welcome to all events planned by the Advancement office.

 Start Packing for Move-Out

 Handicapped seating is available under the Commencement tent.
-Be sure to indicate on your RSVP if you or a guest needs to sit in this area during Commencement.
+Be sure to indicate on your RSVP if you or a guest wishes to sit in this area during Commencement.

 What to Bring for the Weekend